leothorp/yarn-exclude/README.md

 `-h, --help` display help for command options

 ### Caveats

-*   This package isn't actively maintained- you probably shouldn't use it for anything other than experimenting.
 *   Passing additional CLI options to the underlying `yarn install` is not currently supported.
 *   `yarn-exclude` will not check if the excluded workspace is actually depended upon or not by any of the included ones; you'll have to make sure of that yourself before running this.